mapeditor/tiled/docs/reference/scripting.rst

 On startup, Tiled will execute any script files present in :ref:`extension folders <script-extensions>`.
-In addition it is possible to run scripts directly from :ref:`the console <script-console>`.
+In addition it is possible to run scripts directly from :ref:`the console <script-console>`, as well as to evaluate a script file from the :ref:`command-line <script-cli>`.
 All scripts share a single JavaScript context.

 .. note::